 BJP’s poll manifesto voice of an isolated man: Rahul Gandhi

-New Delhi, Apr 09: In a scathing criticism of the BJP's manifesto for the upcoming Lok Sabha polls, Congress president Rahul Gandhi on Tuesday said it was the voice of "an isolated man", besides being "short sighted" and "arrogant."
+New Delhi, Apr 09: In a scathing criticism of the Bharatiya Janata Party (BJP)'s manifesto for the upcoming Lok Sabha polls, Congress president Rahul Gandhi on Tuesday said it was the voice of "an isolated man", besides being "short sighted" and "arrogant."

-The ruling Bharatiya Janata Party (BJP) released its manifesto for the up-coming General Election starting from April 11, promising to implement the NRC in different parts of the country to push out infiltrators and zero tolerance to terror while reiterating its pet causes construction of the Ram temple in Ayodhya and scrapping of Articles 370 and 35A, dealing with Jammu and Kashmir's special status.
+The ruling BJP released its manifesto for the up-coming General Election starting from April 11, promising to implement the NRC in different parts of the country to push out infiltrators and zero tolerance to terror while reiterating its pet causes construction of the Ram temple in Ayodhya and scrapping of Articles 370 and 35A, dealing with Jammu and Kashmir's special status.

 Uniform Civil Code to Ram Temple: Key highlights of BJP Manifesto